Elections

 The three nominees receiving the highest total number of votes will be elected for the three-year term.

-If you have an active membership, you should have received a Survey Monkey link to cast your vote.
+If you have an active membership, you will receive a Survey Monkey link to cast your vote.
 Please keep an eye on your spam filter.
-If you have not received this link by September 18th, 2023, please email .
+If you have not received this link by September 5th, 2025, please email .

 (listed alphabetically by last name)